Zippycz3ch/MMM-PID/README.md

 - shows departures and time left from departure from selected stop or node and their end station
 - departures time are calculated by position of the vehicle by PID, this is not time table but live data
 - stop is single stop
-- node is two or more spots that share same name and location
+- node is two or more stops that share same name and location

 This module is using [Public Transport | Golemio API](https://api.golemio.cz/pid/docs/openapi/#/%F0%9F%9A%8F%20PID%20Departure%20Boards/get_pid_departureboards).